Cheap Alternatives to Hotels: Save Money On Lodging!

 Likely, you’re thinking of someone in the second half of their life, retired, or on a vacation and they’re probably staying exclusively at hotels.

 Not Your Average Couple

-Hotels are the easiest option for most travelers, however without planning they can be very expensive and consume most of your budget.
-This makes sense, considering your rent or mortgage is usually the largest living expense.
+Hotels are the easiest option for most travelers.
+However, without planning they can be very expensive and consume most of your budget.

 Hotels offer many of the conveniences of a home, if not more.
-While the retail price tag is high, there is a way around it.
+And while the retail price tag is high, there’s a way around it!

 There’s many blogs out there outlining how to do this, but here's a brief overview: